 - Daily breakfast and maid service.

-- Welcome aperitivo & welcome dinner on your first night.
+- Welcome Prosecco and Chef’s tasting welcome dinner on your first night.
 Wine not included and available directly from your chef.

 - 1 lunch on the property with one course, fruit and a glass of wine included.

 - 2 hands-on cooking classes followed by lunch with the foods prepared in class with a toast of local wine.

-- 2 spa treatments in the villa’s remarkable spa and wellness center.
+- 2 spa treatments in the villa’s spa and wellness center.

 - A wine tasting with the property’s sommelier, accompanied by light foods.

-- Free access to swimming pool with kit included.
+- Free access to swimming pool and tennis courts on the villa property.

-- Arrival & departure transfers from Perugia train station.
+- Arrival and departure transfers from Perugia train station.

 - Cooking Vacations’ welcome bag with Chef’s apron, recipe book and Prosecco.